Interacting systems of infinite spiking neurons with weights beyond uniform summability: Long-time behaviour

-\end{itemize} We now present the first result of the paper, a criterion for non explosion.
-What we will show is that during a finite time, only finite spikes, and so jumps, can take place from the infinite many neurons in the system.
-It should be mentioned, that the strong conditions in the Lipschitz constants required, will allow to show a Foster-Lyapunov criterion for a Lyapunov function $h(x)=\sum_{i=1}^{\infty}\vert \vert \phi_i \vert\vert_{Lip}x^i $.
-As a result, we can show the non explosiveness of the system, whenever it starts from any non-exploded configuration, i.e. any initial configuration $x_0$ such that $sup_{i\in \N}x^i_0<\infty,$ since the value of the Lyapunov function at any non-exploded configuration is finite
+which implies (\ref{NDob}). \end{example} We now present the first result of the paper, a criterion for non explosion.
+What we will show is that during a finite time, only finite spikes can take place from the infinitely many neurons in the system.
+As a result, we can show the non explosiveness of the system, whenever it starts from any non-exploded configuration, i.e. any initial configuration $x_0$ such that $sup_{i\in \N}x^i_0<\infty,$ since the value of the function